Moscow Concert Attack: What We Know - The Moscow Times

 Toll

-At least 133 people were killed and the death toll is expected to rise with searches through the rubble due to last for several days.
+At least 139 people were killed, and officials expect the death toll to rise further, with rescuers still searching the site for remains.

-"While clearing the debris in the Crocus City Hall concert hall, the number killed as a result of the terrorist attack rose to 133 people.
-Search operations are continuing," Russia's Investigative Committee, which probes major crimes, said in a statement.

-According to the emergency situations ministry, about 100 people were still in hospital on Saturday.

-It said fire services helped about 100 people escape through the basement of the concert hall.
+The emergency situations ministry said fire services helped about 100 people escape through the basement of the concert hall, while rescue operations were launched to reach those on the roof.

-TASS news agency said that all of the Piknik band had been evacuated safely.
+TASS news agency said that all of the Piknik group had been evacuated safely.

 IS claims responsibility